 They show Tamino a picture of Pamina, the Queen’s daughter, and he falls in love with her in "Dies Bildnis ist bezaubernd schön".
 They tell him that the evil Sarastro has kidnapped the girl, and the Queen will now tell him how to rescue her.

 Jonas Kaufmann singing 'Dies Bildnis is bezaubernd schön' with the Munich Rundfunkorchester

-The mountains pull back and the Queen appears on a throne of stars, accompanied by rumbling thunder.
+The mountains pull back, and the Queen appears on a throne of stars, accompanied by rumbling thunder.
 She sings the first of her two power numbers, "O zitt’re nicht, mein lieber Sohn".
-She begins grieving and impassioned, mourning the loss of her daughter, but after a minute or two her anger takes over, and in a blaze of pyrotechnic runs ("Du wirst sie zu befreien gehen”), tells Tamino that he will go get her daughter, ending on a high F, the limit of a coloratura soprano's range.
+She begins grieving and impassioned, mourning the loss of her daughter.
+Still, after a minute or two, her anger takes over, and in a blaze of pyrotechnic runs ("Du wirst sie zu befreien gehen”), she tells Tamino that he will go get her daughter, ending on a high F, the limit of a coloratura soprano's range.
 She adds that if you rescue her, she will be yours, before disappearing with more thunder.